Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 How Is An Epidural Injection Different From A Nerve Block Injection?

 A nerve block injection numbs the area surrounding the nerve causing pain, usually with an anesthetic like Lidocaine.
 Nerve block injections help doctors diagnose the issue causing the back pain.
 It is also sometimes administered as an anesthetic for surgery or other medical procedures.
+Epidural steroid injections may also provide blockade of neighboring nerves exiting the epidural space, but the target is the region of inflammation within the epidural space.

 What Happens When The Epidural Is Injected?